University distinguished professor of biology

 Walter Dodds, university distinguished professor of biology at Kansas State University, has studied the effects of nitrogen contamination in stream waters and the effects stream drying and flooding have on the habitat and the species that live there.

-He has more than 130 publications in peer-reviewed literature, including the top journals like Nature and Science.
-He also is author of four books including, "Humanity's Footprint: Momentum, Impact and Our Global Environment."
+He has more than 140 publications in peer-reviewed literature and top journals, including Nature and Science.
+He also is author of four books, including "Humanity's Footprint: Momentum, Impact and Our Global Environment."

 He is coordinator of aquatic and hydrological research at the Konza Prairie Biological Station, and a co-principal investigator on the Long-Term Ecological Research Grant, which is funded by the National Science Foundation.
 The goal is to describe how fire, grazing and climatic variables are essential factors in a functioning prairie ecosystem, like Konza Prairie.
-He also initiated the Stream Experimental and Observational Network, or STREON, which includes a national multi-million dollar experiment to assess the effects of chronic nutrient enrichment on streams.
+He also initiated the Stream Experimental and Observational Network, or STREON, which includes a national multimillion dollar experiment to assess the effects of chronic nutrient enrichment on streams.
+He is currently lead investigator on SCALER: Stream Consumers and Lotic Ecosystems Rates, a project funded by the NSF.
+This project, which involves researchers from eight universities around the country, is assessing streams at five sites from Puerto Rico to Alaska.

 Dodds joined Kansas State in 1990 and was promoted to full professor in 2002.
 He was named a university distinguished professor in 2009.